petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 I would start a new project from scratch and start copy/pasting things in as needed.

+1. Created a repo on GitHub.
+2. Imported the project on calkit.io.
+3. Cloned to my local machine with the Calkit local server running.
+1. Clicked "open with VS Code" from the Calkit local machine page.
+1. Ran `dvc init`.
+1. Ran `calkit config setup-remote`.
+1. Committed changes and ran `calkit push`.
+1. Manually copied and pasted the processed data CSVs from the experiment into my project directory.
+1. Added the dataset to `calkit.yaml`, so we know where it came from.
+   These last two steps would be nice with a `calkit import dataset` call, but that experiment would need to be made into a Calkit project, which I haven't done yet.

 ## Conclusions and final thoughts

+Reproducibility is not the same thing as reusability.
+Each serves a different purpose.
+Reproducibility is ensuring correctness in the present, and reusability is ensuring value for the future.
+Both are important.

 Overall, I'd give myself a B- for reproducibility and reusability here.